veepiz/GCM-Cordova/README.md

     <script type="text/javascript" charset="utf-8" src="GCMPlugin.js"></script>

-Included is an example of how to interact with this plugin in the CORDOVA_GCM_script.js file.
+In the CORDOVA_GCM_script.js script you will see an example of how to interact with the GCM plugin.
+Modify it to suit your needs.